k9uma/Visa/readme.rst

 3. configure the cybersource profile

-4. Generate Access Key and Secret Key.
+4. Generate Access Key and Secret Key